Chart Color Schemes

 Household Composition

-Gayndah - Mundubbera features high concentrations of lone person households and group households, with a fairly typical median household size
+Gayndah - Mundubbera features high concentrations of lone person households and group households, with a lower-than-average median household size

 Family households account for 64.6% of all households, including 21.4% couples with children, 33.6% couples without children, and 8.3% single parent families.
-Non-family households constitute the remaining 35.4%, with lone person households at 31.4% and group households comprising 4.1%.
-The median household size is 2.3 people, which aligns with the average for the Rest of Qld.
+Non-family households constitute 35.4%, with lone person households at 31.4% and group households comprising 4.1%.
+The median household size is 2.3 people, which is smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households